 Ginza

-• Photo
+• Fotos

-Ginza is Tokyo's glitzy shopping, dining, and entertainment district, where you can shop for leading Japanese and international brands in fashion, cosmetics, and electronics.
+Ginza is Tokyo's glitzy shopping, dining and entertainment district, where you can shop for leading Japanese and international brands in fashion, cosmetics and electronics.
 The best way to experience this flashy area is to stroll the streets and soak it all up.

-Location: Ginza, Chuo City, Tokyo 104-0061, Japan
+Dirección: Ginza, Chuo City, Tokyo 104-0061, Japan

 • 4

-The neighborhoods of Tokyo
+The neighbourhoods of Tokyo

-Discover high-class shopping, traditional temples, and hip hangouts
+Discover high-class shopping, traditional temples and hip hangouts

-The neighborhoods of Tokyo
+The neighbourhoods of Tokyo

-There are dozens of neighborhoods in Tokyo worth visiting, each one as enchanting as the next.
+There are dozens of neighbourhoods in Tokyo worth visiting, each one as enchanting as the next.
 Spend a day exploring Marunouchi in the heart of Tokyo.
 There’s the traditional East Gardens of the Imperial Palace on one side, and the other side is the fast-paced business district with high-end shops and restaurants.
 A few blocks south from here is Ginza, Tokyo’s shopping haven.

 • 5